blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook.md

 ### Beast Folk
 Beast folk were transformed from awakened beasts by Raos and closely resemble them to this day.

-Roll a beast type using a D6 for the ones place and a D6 for the tens place.
+Roll a beast breed using a D6 for the ones place and a D6 for the tens place.
 | D66 | Beast    | D66 | Beast    |
 |:----|:---------|:----|:---------|
 | 11  | Possum   | 41  | Boar     |